William T. Williams: The 1980s

+In 1986, Williams was the first Black contemporary artist to be included in the standard academic art history text, H.W.
+Janson’s The History of Art (Harry N. Abrams, Inc, 1979).
+Henry Ossawa Tanner was also included in the book.

 In 1987 William received the John Simon Guggenheim Fellowship.
 He also was a member of a show that took place in Tokyo, Japan entitled The Art of Black America in Japan.
 William also took part in Contemporary Visual Expressions, a show at the Anacostia Museum and Smithsonian Institution in Washington, D.C..

-William's traveled to Venezuela with painter Jack Whitten and sculptors Mel Edwards and Tyrone Mitchell for the opening of their exhibition Espiritu & Materia at the Museum of Visual Arts, Alejandro Otero.
+William's traveled to Venezuela with painter Jack Whitten and sculptors Melvin Edwards and Tyrone Mitchell for the opening of their exhibition Espiritu & Materia at the Museum of Visual Arts, Alejandro Otero.

 The 1990s

 In 1992 Williams was presented the Studio Museum in Harlem Artist's Award for lifetime achievement and his role in creating the artist-in-residence program for the museum.Robert Blackburn first invited Williams to make a print at the Printmaking Workshop in 1975.
 Over the next 22 years, Williams collaborated with Blackburn to produce 19 editions and a number of unique print projects.
 His last project at the Printmaking Workshop was in 1997 when he produced a number of monoprints underwritten by art patron, Major Thomas.